12 dark tales of Louisiana folklore & some modern day lessons

 9. The Loup-Garou of Prairie Laurent

-The Loup-Garou, a variation of the werewolf legend, has deep roots in Cajun folklore.
+The Loup-Garou - another variation of the werewolf legend - has deep roots in Cajun folklore (and originally French lore).

 While the Rougarou is more widely known, the tale of the Loup-Garou of Prairie Laurent is a specific, lesser-known version.